Denfield: Heritage listing

 Denfield has been at the focus of farming in the Campbelltown/Appin areas since the 1830s.
 It has a strong connection with the development and history of the area through social interactions and contributions by its owners and residents to the private, public and farming life of Campbelltown and Appin.

-The early buildings are a very fine and rare example of the colonial farmhouse style of architecture which is very intact.
+The early buildings are an example of the colonial farmhouse style of architecture.
 The homestead is representative of the time of use and development from this period and typical of the early colonial farmhouse complex in a large garden and bush setting.

 Denfield is reputed to have been built in 1837 by John Farley, the man who claimed to have seen Fisher's Ghost.
 It is a good example of the smaller farmhouse of its time.
 With a central doorway, two windows with shutters on each side and one door at each end of the stone flagged walk.
 The walls are rendered and marked as stone and the roof is corrugated iron.
 It is a well proportioned colonial farmhouse built in the traditional style.
 Denfield was carefully restored in the 1960s by architect S.C Palmer.

 An excellent example of a typical farmhouse of the 1830s that remains in good condition (AHC).
 A colonial farmhouse and remnant of a colonial farm.
 Historical associations as the house built for John Farley, the man who claimed to have seen Fisher's Ghost.

 Denfield was listed on the New South Wales State Heritage Register on 2 April 1999.